How to Grow Garlic Start To Finish In 10 Easy Steps

 Sharing is caring!

 Garlic, in my opinion, is by far the easiest thing to grow.
 So simple in fact, you can learn how to grow garlic in 10 simple steps.
-It requires very little attention, rarely fails, and is simple to preserve for use the whole year.
+It requires very little attention, rarely fails, and is simple to preserve allowing you to enjoy it all year long.

 how to grow garlic

-Growing garlic is perfect for me because of its “plant it and forget about it” qualities.
-If you are new to growing garlic then you’ve come to the right place.
-If you are new to gardening, then garlic is the perfect way to get your feet wet.
-If you are new to canning?
-I got you covered!
+If you are new to growing garlic, you’ve come to the right place.
+If you are new to gardening, garlic is the perfect way to get your feet wet.
+If you are new to canning, I’ve got you covered there as well!

 I am going to break things down so it’s super easy and yes…fun too!